Lomi Composter Review: A Sustainable Solution To Food Waste

 For me, my organic waste tends to be things like vegetable scraps/peelings, coffee grounds, tea bags, eggshells, unfinished cat food scraps (yes you read that correctly, we have ungrateful fussy cats, and yes, you can actually compost leftover pet food on the ‘Eco-Express mode’, lol – more on that later), orange peel from freshly squeezed fruit juice, banana skins, and the list goes on but does eventually finish.

-Like I said, we tend to eat the same foods each month, so by the end of your first month using a Lomi, you do come to know instinctively what goes in there, and I like to use my Lomi to create nutrient-rich soil to ensure our backyard plants’ soil stays healthy.
+Like I said, we tend to eat the same foods each month, so by the end of your first month using a Lomi, you do come to know instinctively what goes in there, and I like to use my mine to create nutrient-rich soil to ensure our backyard plants’ soil stays healthy.

 Here's our furry family during a road trip in our camper van - Kepler (pup), Champers, and Coby